bme-chatbots/dialogue-generation/README.md

 python run.py --mode train --data_name data_name --model_name model_name
 ```

-Available models are `xlnet` and `gpt2`.
+Available models are `xlnet-base-cased`, `xlnet-large-cased`, and `gpt2`, `gpt2-medium`, `gpt2-large`.
 Currently the only available dataset option is `dailydialog`.
 An interactive evaluation mode is available on the trained model by switching the `train` to the `eval` flag.

 ```console
 python run.py --mode eval --data_name data_name --model_name model_name